searls/gimme/README.markdown

 ## Getting started

-First, install the gem :
+First, install the gem:

     gem install gimme-double

-Wherever you set up your test environment, require gimme:
+Next, wherever you set up your test environment, require gimme:

     require 'gimme'

-To create a test double, you just tell `gimme` the class (you think) your SUT will be depending on:
+Once you're in your test or spec, to create a test double you just tell `gimme` the class (you think) your SUT will be depending on:

     double = gimme(Object)